fidelisrafael/folha-for-free/README.md

 ## Install

-Pack the extension using Chrome's tool in "Settings -> Tools -> Extensions" (_enable developer mode to enable "Load unpacked extesion" buttom_)
+Pack the extension using Chrome's tool in "Settings -> Tools -> Extensions" (_enable developer mode to enable "Load unpacked extesion" buttom_) or download the [Extension on Dropbpx](https://www.dropbox.com/s/kmpq7bleicjvn9a/folha-for-free.crx) , and visit `chrome://extensions` and drang and drop the file `folha-for-free.crx` to install the extension.

 ## TODO
  - Tests